Please visit http://www.sidekickdance.co.uk

-SideKick Dance began as a youth dance group for young people with disabilities and has now expanded with an adult company too.
+SideKick Dance began at Ellesmere College as a youth dance group for young people with disabilities and has now expanded with an adult company too.
+SideKick Dance is now based at Curve theatre as one of their affiliate companies.
 The groups are ran by dance practitioner Charlotte Tomlinson and assistant practitioner Kirsty Clarke.
-Ellesmere College in Leicester and Curve Theatre are key supporters of SideKick Dance and provide the groups with a warm and welcoming environment for the dance classes and rehearsals to take place.
-Ellesmere also provide substantial support with their huge involvement in organising transport for their students to attend the dance sessions and in communicating with families and support groups to enable these young participants to take part in external dance events.
+Curve Theatre provide the groups with a warm and welcoming environment for the dance classes and rehearsals to take place.
+Our volunteers provide substantial support in organising transport for the students to attend the dance sessions and in communicating with families and support groups to enable the participants to take part in a number of dance events.

 SideKick Dance is open to participants with disabilities from all over Leicester and Leicestershire.
 There is a small fee of just £10 per half term for youth participants and £5 per session for adults.

 Dance classes run every Wednesday afternoon at curve during term time 12:45-2:30pm for the adult group and 4:30-6:00pm for the youth group.

 - Mass Movement at Curve Theatre February 2014/2015/2016/2017

 - Big Dance Launch at Curve February 2016